An Unfolding Life

 Befriending Your Inner Critic

+If you are facing self-doubt, perfectionism, or procrastination, your inner critic may be active.
 It’s possible to transform our relationship with our inner critic.
 By approaching it with curiosity and compassion, we can uncover its positive intentions and move toward deeper self-acceptance.